-1. We accept works of poetry, fiction of all genres, children’s fiction (not picture books) and creative non-fiction.
+1. We accept works of poetry, fiction of all genres, children’s fiction, creative non-fiction, graphic novels and children’s picture books.
 Our mission is to support writing of exceptional literary merit.
 For the Matthew Hale Award we also accept other forms of writing – please see the specific entry information for that award.
-For the Channel 4 /Northumbria University Writing For Television Awards, writers may submit scripts or any other form of creative writing that demonstrates their ability to write dialogue.
+For the Northumbria University Channel 4 Writing For Television Awards, writers may submit scripts or any other form of creative writing that demonstrates their ability to write dialogue.

 2. Works of factual, technical, journalistic and scientific writing, local history, travel writing, translation or self-publishing projects are not eligible for entry.